csobent/MechaCar_Statistical_Analysis/README.md

 ![NonRandom_variance.png](Images/NonRandom_variance.png)
 - **Is the slope of the linear model considered to be zero?
 Why or why not?** The slope of this linear model is not considered zero.
 If we look at our p-value, which is 5.35e-11, it is much smaller than the assumed significance level of 0.05% and disproves the null hypothesis.
 - **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?** When looking at the multiple R-squared value of 0.7149, we can see that this value falls between the ideal range for r-sqaured values of 0 and 1.
 This means that approximately 71% of the variability of our dependent variable can be explained using this multiple linear regression model.

+## Summary Statistics on Suspension Coils
+- **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?**